facebookincubator/ForgeArmory/docs/ttp-dev.md

 <- snip ->
 ```

-When creating assessment type blocks, it's preferable to place each test in its own block rather than a single block that tests all prerequisites.
-This will make your TTPs much easier to maintain as they become more complex.
+When creating assessment type blocks, it's preferable to place each test in its
+own block rather than a single block that tests all prerequisites.
+This approach
+will make your TTPs much easier to maintain as they become more complex.

 #### Shaping